 Is performing event x correlated with the use of feature y?

 Our Graph module allows you to segment users into groups based on how many times they have performed an action or whether they have performed an action at all.
 Using group by has done event X, you can see whether or not an action is performed more often based on the correlation with a separate event.
-For example, to determine if viewing an instructional video regarding a feature is correlated with an increase in the number of times that a feature is used. you would:

 Step 1: Graph Define/Update Event